 - Payment frequency: Daily or weekly

 Although OnDeck’s payment frequency isn’t as ideal for those looking to free up their cash flow with debt consolidation, OnDeck can fund applications in as little as one day and will work with businesses who have only been in business for a year.

-This being said, to qualify for a short-term business debt consolidation loan from OnDeck you’ll need a minimum personal credit score of 600 and a minimum annual revenue of $100,000.
+To qualify for a short-term business debt consolidation loan from OnDeck, you’ll need a minimum personal credit score of 600 and a minimum annual revenue of $100,000.

-Ultimately, even though you may be able to find longer terms and more affordable rates from other online lenders, OnDeck is a worthwhile alternative if you can’t qualify for other debt consolidation loans.
+Although you may find longer terms and more affordable rates from other online lenders, OnDeck is a worthwhile alternative if you can’t qualify for other debt consolidation loans.

 Now that we’ve reviewed the best options for business debt consolidation loans, you may be wondering: How do I actually go about consolidating my business debt?

-Here are nine simple steps you can follow to optimize your business debt consolidation:
+Here are six simple steps you can follow to optimize your business debt consolidation:

 Step 1: Identify Current Business Debts